DIY Standing Desk: Choosing The Right Base

 Understandably, DIY’ers are always looking to find the lowest cost option for any components they need to buy versus make.
 In the case of electric height-adjustable bases, spending a little more, as a rule of thumb, is going to buy you a quieter, faster, heavier-lifting, more reliable desk base, a longer warranty period, and a longer “stroke” (total distance between the lowest and highest desk setting, ideal for taller users).

 Bottom-end models will run you around $250 to $450 plus shipping, all made in China.
 Factory warranties among these units will run anywhere from one year to two years, though some resellers in the US will tack on their own longer coverage periods, up to seven years for Jarvis and UpLift—both based on the Jiecang base—with StandDesk offering an aggressive 10 years to try to be competitive with American-made standing desk frames.
+New contender the lightweight iMovR Studio 470 base ($329) is perfect for light duty compact workstations, with minimalist features but boasting ANSI/BIFMA certification and a 5 year warranty on the mechanical works.

 More advanced models—typically made in the USA, Europe, or Taiwan—feature higher transit speeds, tighter manufacturing tolerances, quieter motors, nicer hand sets, better collision detection and a greater range of adjustability.
 These will typically run you anywhere from $480 to $850.
 Warranties on American-made bases tend to be ten years, a reflection of how long they’re likely to work trouble-free compared to the cheaper Chinese frames.
+These include the highly popular iMovR Freedom and iMovR Lander DIY bases.

 American and European-made bases are also likely to be more stable, and to stay more stable over time compared to their wobblier Chinese brethren.
 To better understand the many factors that enter into the stability equation, from the length and weight of the feet to the precision manufacturing of the “glides” separating the tubes of the lifting columns, see our primer on Why Some Standing Desks Shake More Than Others.